Through the Blue

 4. Navigating

 Google Maps works well for us for the most part.
-Set up Google Fi before you arrive or get a local SIM card with unlimited data (attractive plans are often on offer in the summer from Cosmote) to stay connected.
+Set up Google Fi before you arrive or get a local SIM card with unlimited data (attractive plans are often on offer in summer from Cosmote) to stay connected.
 We also bring a dashboard phone mount for easy viewing.
 Just remember that small dirt paths (encountered frequently on islands) can confuse Google Maps.
 When Google tells you to turn into one that doesn’t seem at all road-like, reconsider and stay on the main road instead.

 MapsMe does not need an internet connection.
 You can download destination maps as a backup for when you’re out of wifi.